Dez1999/PneumoniaDetection/README.md

 Overall, after manipulating the model to increase the accruacy score, the accuracy of the model is 89.81 %.

-# Dataset
+## Dataset

 The dataset that was used is taken from Kaggle at https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia.
+This contains over 5,000 different images of Normal and Pneumonia X-rays.

 ## Model Results